moonrepo/moon/docs/project.md

 ### `package.json`

-A Monolith project _does not require_ a `package.json`, but when one exists, the following functionality is enabled.
+A Moon project _does not require_ a `package.json`, but when one exists, the following functionality is enabled.

 - Dependency versions are included when computing cache keys.
 - Depended on projects (`dependsOn`) are mapped as npm/pnpm/yarn workspace dependencies (when